-The Rio Grande Project documents the fifth-longest river in North America.
-The river rises from the mountains of Colorado, runs through the Rio Grande rift zone in New Mexico, and divides Texas from Chihuahua, Coahuila, Nuevo León, and Tamaulipas, where it is known as Río Bravo, before fading into the Gulf of Mexico.
-The river brings continuous change, sustains agricultural communities, and drives urban development.
-Nature refuges along the river provide sanctuary for wildlife but not people.
+The Rio Grande Project: Land and Border examines the fifth-longest river in North America.
+The river rises in the San Juan Mountains, flows through the Rio Grande rift zone, divides Texas from Chihuahua, Coahuila, Nuevo León, and Tamaulipas, before emptying into the Gulf of Mexico.
+The project documents the human and physical geography of the river, from its headwaters to its delta.

-The Rio Grande Project has given me a new perspective on how rivers – specifically boundary rivers – both serve and destroy communities, supplying a lifeline of water while drowning hopes for a better life.
+The Rio Grande Project: Land and Border has given me a new perspective on how rivers – specifically boundary rivers – both create and destroy communities, supplying a lifeline of water while drowning hopes for a better life.
 The project brings meaning, struggle, and recovery to viewers; it draws an emotional response as we engage with the landscape; it leads us to recognize the poignancy of the river’s bond to the lives stolen at the border.

 “In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time.” –Leonardo da Vinci